-Corinth and Corcyra (Corfu) with Gylax as their leader.
-The city was said to have originally been named Gylakeia after its founder but was later changed to honor the god Apollo.
+Apollonia was founded at the beginning of the 7th century BC by Greek colonists coming from Corinth and Corcyra (Corfu), with Gylax as their leader.
+The city was said to have been named Gylakeia after its founder but later changed to honour the god, Apollo.
 Apollonia stood on a hilly plateau overlooking the Aoös River (Αώος) just a few kilometres from the sea.
-This adventurous position commending the surrounding fertile plain enabled communication with the coastal part of the territory.
+This adventurous position commanding the surrounding fertile plain enabled communication with the coastal part of the territory.
 The city grew rich on the slave trade and local agriculture and raised into one of the most important economic, political and cultural centres beside Epidamnos/Dyrrachium (modern-day Durrës).

-At the turn of the 4th-3rd centuries BC, four kilometre long ramparts were built and the city covered an area of 81 hectares.
-In the two hilltops dominating the city stood the sacred ground surrounding the Temple of Apollo and the acropolis which served as a military fortress.
+At the turn of the 4th-3rd centuries BC, four-kilometre-long ramparts were built, and the city covered an area of 81 hectares.
+In the two hilltops dominating the city stood the sacred ground surrounding the Temple of Apollo and the acropolis, which served as a military fortress.
 Between the two hilltops stood the public buildings of the ancient city where Apollonia’s most important remains have been excavated.
-Archaeological excavations have shown that Apollonia achieved its zenith around the 4th-3rd centuries BC with about 60.000 inhabitants living inside the city gates.
+Archaeological excavations have shown that Apollonia achieved its zenith around the 4th-3rd centuries BC, with about 60.000 inhabitants living inside the city gates.

 Apollonia was seized by the king of Epirus, Pyrrhus, in 282 BC.
 After his death, the city strengthened its relationships with Rome, which stationed its permanent garrison nearby.
 During this period, the city became one of the most important gateways of the Via Egnatia, leading east to Thessaloniki and Byzantium in Thrace.